 Management of Raynaud's phenomenon involves preventing the spasm of the blood vessels by protecting the fingers and the toes from cold, trauma, and infection.
 Medications that can aggravate blood vessel spasm should be avoided by patients with RP.
 In patients with persistent symptoms, medications that dilate the blood vessels can be administered.

 Patients with Raynaud's phenomenon who have no symptoms other than the color changes of extremities may require only measures to prevent complications.
 Prevention measures are important in primary and secondary RP regardless of the severity.
 Simple initial care involves keeping the body warm, especially the extremities.
 Warm clothing in colder environments is essential.
 Cotton gloves can be helpful while searching the freezer.
+Headwear can help the body retain heat by minimizing heat dissipation.
 Room temperatures should not be too cool.
 Rubber gloves protect the hands and prevent cooling while washing dishes.
 Barefoot walking should be minimized.
 Compression of the blood vessels by tight-fitting wrist bands, rings, or footwear should be avoided.